 Office: Constituency Office, Main Street, Carrigaline, Co Cork.

-Tel: 021-4376699 (Office 9-5pm)
+Tel: 021-4376699 (Office 9am-5.30pm)

 In February 2005, Michael resigned from a senior finance post in UCC to concentrate on his role as a public representative.